Hardhikman/sado-noteifier/README.md

 7. For production, download the service account JSON file from Firebase:
    - Go to Project Settings > Service accounts
    - Generate a new private key
-   - Save it securely and reference it in your backend environment
+   - For security, convert the JSON content to an environment variable:
+     - `FIREBASE_SERVICE_ACCOUNT_KEY={"type":"service_account",...}`

 ### Push Notification Setup
 The application now uses Firebase Cloud Messaging (FCM) instead of the traditional Web Push API.
 Follow the Firebase Setup instructions in the previous section.

-For development, Firebase can work without a service account key file, but for production you'll need to:
-1. Download the service account JSON file from Firebase Console
-2. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to point to this file, or
-3. Place the file in your backend directory and reference it in your code
+For production deployments, use the `FIREBASE_SERVICE_ACCOUNT_KEY` environment variable with the complete JSON content instead of file paths.
+This follows the 12-factor app methodology and is more secure for cloud deployments.

 ## Running the Application